mu-editor/mu/docs/translations.rst

     please reach out to us by
     `creating a new issue in GitHub <https://github.com/mu-editor/mu/issues/new>`_.

-    We will help you setup user-friendly tool that you can use to contribute new or improved translations,
-    and integrate them into the next Mu release.
+    We will help you set up a user-friendly tool that you can use to contribute new or improved translations, and integrate them into the next Mu release.

     We welcome translations from all users!